mjopenglsdl/small3d/README.md

 bii cpp:configure -G"Visual Studio 12 2013"

 **Windows - MinGW**: No problems.
-Many thanks to @foonathan (on Twitter) for showing me how to solve my console output issue on that platform.
+Many thanks to @foonathan (Twitter & GitHub) for showing me how to solve my console output issue on that platform.

 **Mac**: No problems.
 Many thanks to hithwen for for providing the first successful compilation on a Mac (https://github.com/dimitrikourk/small3d/commit/26b85780a3ef03c9d5c11f1527803173feaadd1c) and for testing the block.